BobToninho/nvim-talk/slides.md

   - Fully fledged programming language
 - Modern language stuff like auto completion, go to definition, syntax highlighting...
   - Almost anything you can find in VS Code
-- (for me) Fuzzy search of files, file contents, key maps, commands, help docs
+- (for me) Fuzzy search of files, file contents, help docs
   - (via a plugin)

 <style>